Davide Ferri, M.A.

 Fax: +39 055 24911-55

-Davide Ferri is an art historian interested in the entanglements between images, environments and political discourses, mainly between 1600 and 1850, bridging art history with visual and cultural studies.
-He has been a research associate at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut since 2019, first holding the position of Academic Assistant to the Director and, since 2023, that of the institute’s Scientific Coordinator, heading the Research Coordination & Public Relations unit.
-He is an Adjunct Lecturer in the Department of Art History at the University of Bern.
+Davide Ferri is an art historian interested in the connections between images, environments, and political discourses, primarily from 1600 to 1850, at the intersection of art history, image history, and cultural studies.
+Since 2019, he has been a research associate at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut, where he heads the research coordination and public relations unit.
+Additionally, he teaches as an adjunct lecturer in the Department of Art History at the University of Bern, Switzerland.

-Davide holds a B.A. in Art History and Archaeology and an M.A. in Art and Visual History from Humboldt-University, Berlin.
-He is completing a PhD in Art History at the University of Bern, under the supervision of Professor Urte Krass and within the framework of the doctoral program in Interdisciplinary Cultural Studies at the Walter Benjamin Kolleg.
-His dissertation, provisionally titled «The Queen of Genoa and Baroque Territorial Aesthetics», investigates the political, devotional and ecological agency of 'landscape' in the Republic of Genoa (Liguria, Corsica, North-Tunisia) in the seventeenth century.
+Davide holds a B.A. in Art History and Archaeology and an M.A. in Art and Visual History from Humboldt University in Berlin, Germany.
+He is completing a Ph.D. in Art History at the University of Bern under the supervision of Professor Urte Krass, as part of the doctoral program in Interdisciplinary Cultural Studies at the Walter Benjamin Kolleg.
+His dissertation project, "The Queen of Genoa and Baroque Territorial Aesthetics," investigates the political, devotional, and ecological agency of territories within the seventeenth-century dominion of the Republic of Genoa.

-Before coming to the KHI, Davide worked at, among others, the Humboldt Forum Foundation, the Census of Antique Works of Art and Architecture Known in the Renaissance, the Cluster of Excellence 'Image, Knowledge, Gestaltung: An Interdisciplinary Laboratory', and as a researcher for Berlin-based galleries with a focus on East Asian art.
-He held fellowships of the DAAD and the Swiss-European Mobility Programme.
+Before joining the KHI, Davide worked at various institutions, including the Humboldt Forum Foundation, the Census of Antique Works of Art and Architecture Known in the Renaissance, and the Cluster of Excellence 'Image, Knowledge, Gestaltung: An Interdisciplinary Laboratory.'
+He also served as a researcher for Berlin-based galleries, concentrating on East Asian ancient and contemporary art.
+Davide received fellowships from DAAD and the Swiss-European Mobility Programme.
+His publications, which cover topics from seventeenth-century visual culture to contemporary art, have been featured as catalog essays, articles, and reviews in leading journals.
+In addition to his research, he has extensive experience in project and research management, public relations, and outreach, working at the intersection of academic research, knowledge transfer, and public discourse.

 • Republic of Genoa